What is Six Sigma?

 10. Kanban System

 Kanban is a Japanese word meaning billboard.
-Kanban System being a supply chain control system focuses on cost reduction by implementing just in time inventory control system.
-It is very easy to use and has many benefits, for which it is also one of the most popular six sigma tool.
-Kanban system increases efficiency and brings more focus to the business as it works on a simple and elegant idea, by only activating supply chain when the demand requires it, by feeing additional resources and allowing to use them better.
+The Kanban System being a supply chain control system focuses on cost reduction by implementing a just-in-time inventory control system.
+It is very easy to use and has many benefits, for which it is also one of the most popular six sigma tools.
+Kanban system increases efficiency and brings more focus to the business as it works on a simple and elegant idea by only activating the supply chain when the demand requires it, by feeling additional resources and allowing to use them better.
 This system helps all the current business processes by setting limits for the inventory- holding.